georgesutphin/MCB585-2023/_episodes/05-class-decisions-loops.md

 &nbsp;

-... but it is a best practice to include them as we did, because it avoid ambiguity.
+... but it is a best practice to include them as we did, because it avoids ambiguity.

 Here's another loop that repeatedly updates a variable in order to count the number of entries in a vector, carrying out the the same task as the `length()` function: